-The City of Santa Paula invites all residents to join its open houses for the Santa Paula Housing Element Update on Thursday, July 15 and Friday August 6th from 4:30 to 6 PM at 820 E. Main Street.
-Residents will learn about the City’s proposed policy updates that would accommodate the City’s additional housing needs based on the State’s assessment and can provide feedback on what they would like to see in the City’s 2021-2029 Housing Element Update.
-Written comments and questions can be submitted to HEUpdate@SPCity.org.
+The City of Santa Paula invites all residents to learn about the proposed policy updates that would accommodate the City’s additional housing needs based on the State’s assessment and provide feedback on what they would like to see in the City’s 2021-2029 Housing Element update.
+Please visit www.mysantapaula.com for more information and to submit comments.
+Written comments and questions can also be emailed to firstname.lastname@example.org or directly to Planning Division staff at email@example.com.

 Every California city is required to update the Housing Element of its General Plan once every four to eight years.
 The Housing Element details the City’s goals, programs and policies aimed toward meeting the existing and projected housing needs of all economic segments of the community.
 As part of the Housing Element Update, local governments review their existing Housing Element to gauge its effectiveness as well as evaluate newfound constraints to housing in the community.

-With its housing element, the City will address Santa Paula’s local housing needs and concerns including the
+With its Housing Element update, the City will address Santa Paula’s local housing needs and concerns, including:

 - Preservation and improvement of aging housing stock;